 The Department partnered with a variety of State agencies, organizations, and software companies to test new UAS technologies over the course of the year.
 The District conducted flights and software analysis' to test technologies that may provide beneficial to District operations if implemented.
-Staff participated in multiple panel discussions at the Interdrone Commercial Exposition and Conference regarding the use of UAS technologies in mosquito control and will continue to be involved with industry venues.
+Staff participated in multiple continuing education events and conferences regarding the use of UAS technologies in mosquito control and will continue to be involved with industry venues as they become available.